hirememorey/nba-lineup-optimizer/docs/implementation_guide.md

 For issues or questions:
 1. Check the troubleshooting section above
-2. Review the generated report files
+2. Review the generated report files, especially `api_smoke_test_report.md`
 3. Examine the log files for detailed error information
-4. Run the implementation demo for complete validation
+4. Run the implementation demo for complete validation (`python run_implementation_demo.py`)

-The implementation is production-ready and has been thoroughly tested for reliability and robustness.
+The implementation of the reliability and robustness features is complete.
+However, these systems have correctly identified that the pipeline is **not** production-ready due to external API issues.